Glenn Rhee: Season 7

 In the seventh-season premiere, "The Day Will Come When You Won't Be", Abraham is revealed to be Negan's chosen victim; Negan brutally beats him to death with Lucille as the rest of the group watches, horrified.
 When Daryl strikes Negan in the face in retaliation, Negan strikes Glenn with Lucille.
 After two blows to the head, Glenn sits up, severely brain damaged with a dislocated eye and caved in skull, and mutters "Maggie, I'll find you", before Negan repeatedly bludgeons Glenn's skull into a bloody pulp.
 After Negan and the Saviors leave Abraham and Glenn's corpses are loaded onto a truck Maggie and Sasha take to Hilltop.
 Rick then hallucinates an idealistic lifestyle in Alexandria with everyone, Abraham and Glenn included, eating dinner together.
 In "The Cell", Negan's henchman Dwight leaves a picture of Glenn's mangled corpse in Daryl's cell, where he is being held captive, to torment him.
 In "Go Getters", Glenn and Abraham are shown to be buried together at Hilltop.

 Video games

 Glenn's appearance in the first episode of The Walking Dead video game is his first chronological appearance in the franchise.
 The character is voiced by Nick Herman.
 Lee Everett works with Glenn in "A New Day," revealing that they are both from Macon, Georgia.
 Glenn volunteers to go out and scavenge for the survivors hiding out in Lee's family's pharmacy, but is pinned down by walkers at a local motel while trying to rescue a trapped girl, and the player must go out to save him.
 The girl, who has been infected, ends up killing herself before Glenn helps Lee's group escape.
 Glenn decides to leave the group at the end of the episode and return to Atlanta to find his friends, tying into his comic and television appearance.

+In the same year, Glenn also appeared in the plug-and-play rail shooter TV game The Walking Dead: Zombie Hunter as a non-player character whom the player character encounters and defends in later levels.